MSTEP Program Admission Requirements and Prerequisites

 Successful completion of the following courses is required for admission into the MSTEP program *:

-- EDUC 207 Diverse Student Learning and Development in Educational Settings (4 units)
+- EDUC 207 Children's Learning and Development in Educational Settings (4 units)

-- EDUC 300 Historical, Philosophical and Social Foundations of Public Education (includes observation in grades K-6 in a public school) (3 units); or for Cal Poly LS Majors only, LS 230 Field Experience in the Elementary Classroom I (2 units) and LS 250 Field Experience in the Elementary Classroom II (2 units)
+- EDUC 300 Historical, Philosophical and Social Foundations of Public Education (3 units); or for Cal Poly LS Majors only, LS 230 Field Experience in the Elementary Classroom I (2 units) and LS 250 Field Experience in the Elementary Classroom II (2 units)

 - EDUC 427 Theories, Methods, and Assessments of 1st and 2nd Language Acquisition in Schools (4 units)

 - Theories, methods, materials and assessment involved in the instruction of emergent bilingual students.
 Bilingual, transitional, and English only programs compared across a historical framework.
 Emphasis on an integrated language arts approach; theories of language acquisition.
 3 seminars, 1 activity.
 Participation in public schools requires mandated fingerprint clearance.

 - EDUC 428 Foundations of K-8 Literacy Teaching and Learning in Schools with Diverse Populations (4 units)

 - Introduction of foundational topics in literacy teaching and learning in K-8 schools with diverse populations.
 Examination of concepts and theories underlying literacy learning and instruction, and relating research-based patterns of reading and writing development to features of the learner and learning environments.
 Participation in public schools requires mandated fingerprint clearance.
 3 seminars, 1 activity.